abgox/abyss/readme.md

 > [!Warning]
 >
 > - Manifests in `abyss` is based on [bin/utils.ps1](./bin/utils.ps1).
-> - Other buckets should be careful when considering merging them.
+> - If other buckets want to merge them, be careful to check availability.

 ### Features